wrachel/wrachel.github.io/techtalks.md

 For the challenge this week:
 * Need to consider how numbers need to be formatted from infix expressions to RPN
 * Figure out the operators & seperators Hash Map thing

+##### STEPS for calculating RPN:
+1. seperate numbers from String into tokens
+2. Put the tokens into RPN
+3. Change RPN to calculation

+CHALLENGES:
+need to write calculator
+write "power of" operation